top of page

 Canada’s Clean Economy Vision: What You Need to Know

-The new Liberal government has put forward an ambitious new plan to accelerate Canada’s transition to a clean, sustainable economy.
-With a strong focus on investment, innovation, and long-term economic growth, the plan outlines major commitments to clean energy, critical mineral development, and industrial decarbonization.
-In this blog, we outline the key elements of the plan and their implications for SME’s.
+The new Liberal government has introduced an ambitious plan.
+This initiative aims to accelerate Canada’s transition to a clean, sustainable economy.
+With a strong emphasis on investment, innovation, and long-term economic growth, the plan details significant commitments to clean energy, critical mineral development, and industrial decarbonization.
+In this blog, we outline the key elements of the plan and their implications for SMEs.

 Key Highlights of the Liberal’s Plan